-- a) An IBU must notify the Authority if it becomes aware, or has reasonable grounds to believe, that the IBU or the Banking Company has breached, or is about to breach, a prudential requirement as set out under the Home Regulations or under the IFSCA Banking Regulations, rules, directions, circulars and guidelines applicable for IBUs. - b) In particular, the IBU must notify the Authority as soon as practicable of: - i. any breach or potential breach by the Banking Company in respect of the minimum capital requirement for the IBU; - ii. any concern it has about its solvency or capital adequacy position;

-- iii. any indication of significant adverse change in the market price of, or trading volume of, the equity capital or other capital instruments of the Banking Company or those of the Banking Company's financial group; - iv. any other significant adverse change in its capital; and - v. any significant departure from the Banking Company's Internal Capital Adequacy Assessment Process (ICAAP). - c) The IBU must also notify the Authority of any measures planned or taken to deal with any real or potential breach or concerns related to its solvency or capital adequacy position.
+- a) An IBU must notify the Authority if it becomes aware, or has reasonable grounds to believe, that the IBU or the Banking Company has breached, or is about to breach, a prudential requirement as set out under the Home Regulations or under the IFSCA Banking Regulations, rules, directions, circulars and guidelines applicable for IBUs. - b) In particular, the IBU must notify the Authority as soon as practicable of: - any breach or potential breach by the Banking Company in respect of the minimum capital requirement for the IBU; - ii. any concern it has about its solvency or capital adequacy position; - iii. any other significant adverse change in its capital; and - iv. any significant departure from the Banking Company's Internal Capital Adequacy Assessment Process (ICAAP). - c) The IBU must also notify the Authority of any measures planned or taken to deal with any real or potential breach or concerns related to its solvency or capital adequacy position.